Literacy Education Ph.D.

 Graduates of our doctoral program have gone on to serve in other academic institutions as professors and researchers, in government or nonprofit education organizations, and as members of the National Writing Project.
 Many of our graduates also work in schools, as administrators and curriculum coordinators with a strong understanding of current literacy research and practice.

-Rich Kent, Ph.D., Professor of Literacy Education
+Rich Kent, Ph.D., Professor Emeritus of Literacy

 William “Dee” Nichols, Ph.D., Professor